What Can You Do With a Business Degree?

 Earning a business degree can also be helpful if your goal is to own your own business.
 Wysocki credits her bachelor’s degree in business for helping her run her own small business efficiently.
 The skills she earned while studying business also help her in her role as a development director for a nonprofit organization.
 “My degree has been extremely beneficial for my professional career,” she said.

-Why Choose Business?
+So, Why Choose Business?

 It’s important not to underestimate the options that a business degree can provide.
 A business degree offers flexibility for someone who may have or want to develop specialized skills in a particular career field.
-For example, consider a student interested in working in the music industry.
+For example, consider someone interested in working in the music industry.
 “With a business degree, a student can work in the music industry in a variety of roles such as marketing, finance, accounting, human resources, management and more,” Rogers said.

 Likewise, a learner who may want to work in the medical profession but want a role that is not patient-facing may consider a business degree.
 There are many roles within the healthcare industry where a person with sound business skills could thrive.